Greenbox70/pdsnd_github/README.md

 Exploring US Bikeshare Data with Python

 ### Description
-Describe what your project is about and what it does
+This project is part of the Udacity Nanodegree project and involves analysis of the US Bikeshare data using Python.

 ### Files used
 Include the files used